0x00002a/DeadlyAccel/README.md

 Space Engineers is a little more forgiving than reality in regards to `F = ma`, this mod fixes that.

 Have you ever been in an intense dogfight and done a 180 hairpin at 100m/s with your 99 gyros?
-Well, unforuntely for you, your engineer should be a smear in the cockpit after such a stunt.
+Well, unfortunately for you, your engineer should be a smear in the cockpit after such a stunt.

 This mod makes you take damage if you accelerate too fast.
 Over a certain (configurable) amount of acceleration, you will start taking damage.
 The damage is scaled depending on how far past the safe point you are.
 Being in a cockpit will reduce the damage you take, with